phi12ip/gtdi/plan/functionality.md

-# functionality
+# Functionality

-## basic todoItem fns
+## todoItem

 - [ ] add a todo to the list
-    - due date
+    + due date
-    - priority
+    + priority
-    - adding contexts and projects to app
+    + adding contexts and projects to app
-    - linking contexts and projects
+    + linking contexts and projects
 - [ ] complete a todo
 - [ ] archive a todo
 - [ ] delete a todo
 - [ ] edit a todo

-## main repl interface implementation

-## todoList management
+## todoList

 - [ ] init a new todo list
-    * look for ~/.todoStore.json if none in current dir
+    + look for ~/.todoStore.json if none in current dir
-    - create new json file in current directory
+    + create new json file in current directory

 - [ ] list all todos
 - [ ] list all todos by context
 - [ ] list all todos by project